davecthomas/ajj2/content/post/services.md

 - Strength and Mobility

 ### Our History
-**We have been teaching Austin how to grapple for 13 years!**
+**We have been teaching Austin how to grapple for 14 years!**

-Austin Jiu-Jitsu was founded by David Thomas, holder of 3 black belts, in 2003.
-Our gym is committed to developing student potential through safe, balanced, and effective self-defense training, leveraging the concepts Brazilian Jiu-Jitsu, Submission Grappling, wrestling, and Mobility & Strength Training.
+Austin Jiu-Jitsu was founded in 2003.
+Our gym is committed to developing student potential through safe, balanced, and effective self-defense training, leveraging the concepts Brazilian Jiu-Jitsu and ground fighting (Submission Grappling).

 ### Our coaches